FlexTRKR/PyFLEXTRKR/UserGuide.md

 | nprocesses         |	Number of processors to use.
 Only applicable if run_parallel=1. |
 | timeout            |	Dask distributed timeout limit [second].
 Only applicable if run_parallel=2.|

 Note that running the code in parallel shares the total system memory available among the number of processors.
-For large datasets, this may result in out-ot-memory error if the number of tracks is too large.
+For very large datasets such as global high resolution data (e.g., 3600x1800 pixels), this may result in out-ot-memory error if the number of tracks is too large (e.g., tracking for 1 year with hourly data).
 In that case, reducing the number of processors usually helps.
-Not all steps in PyFLEXTRKR have parallel options, but all codes will run regardless of parallel options.
-See **Figure 3** for which steps support parallel option.

 Running [Dask distributed](http://distributed.dask.org/en/stable/) is an experimental feature and the capability is still being tested.
 Setting run_parallel=2 requires providing a Dask scheduler json file at run time like this: